ShupeiLi/shupeili.github.io/_posts/2022-12-18-review-advances-in-data-mining.md

 ### Matrix Factorization
 #### UV-Decomposition
-Metrics: RMSE
+Metrics: RMSE.
 - Initialize $$U$$ and $$V$$.
 - Ordering the optimization of the elements of $$U$$ and $$V$$.
 Firstly, update each element of $$U$$.
 After that, update each element of $$V$$.
-- Converging to a minimum.
+- Converge to a minimum.

 #### Gradient Descent
 - Initialize all variables at random.